jameshickok/Llamasoft/README.md

 # LLamasoft API Development Exercise

-The goal of this exercise to have you dive in and get your hands dirty with some code, while also having you dig in to some concepts to spur converation.
+The goal of this exercise to have you dive in and get your hands dirty with some code, while also having you dig in to some concepts to spur conversation.

 ## Requirements